Clinical Research Trials

 Innovation is in our DNA.

-A unique and identifying factor is our independence from any hospital or academic institution.
-While this adds complexity to study start-up and management, it allows Semmes Murphey physicians to retain autonomy and remain focused on what is best for patients.
+We’re unique in our independence from any hospital or academic institution.
+This approach lets Semmes Murphey physicians retain autonomy and stay focused on what is best for patients.

-The Foundation manages a diverse and growing portfolio spanning all practice areas at Semmes Murphey and bringing innovative treatments and protocols to patients with degenerative spine conditions, neurologic diseases such as ALS and Alzheimer’s, and cerebrovascular disorders including stroke and aneurysm.
+The Foundation’s diverse and growing portfolio spans all practice areas at Semmes Murphey, bringing innovative treatments to patients with degenerative spine conditions, neurologic diseases such as ALS and Alzheimer’s, and cerebrovascular disorders including stroke and aneurysm.

 Since its inception, SMF has managed more than 128 clinical trials, attracted over $20 million in research funding, and enrolled hundreds of patients in innovative treatment protocols.